Metasiteorg/frontend-task/README.md

 Implement a responsive contact management application based on the provided design.
 The application should support both desktop and mobile layouts, user authentication, and dynamic data management with filtering and pagination capabilities.

+## Implementation Options

+You have **two options** to complete this task:

+### Option 1: Build from Scratch

+- Create a new application using **React** or **NextJS** (your choice)
+- Follow the Figma design specifications exactly
+- Implement all core features from the requirements
+- Demonstrate your ability to architect a clean, scalable solution

+### Option 2: Refactor Existing Application

+- Use the provided NextJS application (`./assets/people-app.zip`)
+- **Current Issues to Address:**
+  - Design misalignments and missing elements compared to Figma specs
+  - Missing lazy loading/infinite scroll implementation
+  - Poor code modularization and component reusability
+  - Performance issues
+  - Architecture and code quality improvements needed
+- **Your Tasks:**
+  - Refactor and clean the codebase
+  - Fix design inconsistencies to match Figma specifications
+  - Implement missing core features (lazy loading, proper filtering, etc.)
+  - Improve code architecture and maintainability
+  - Be prepared to explain your refactoring decisions and improvements

+**Choose the option that best demonstrates your skills and approach to development.**

 ## Design Files

 - **Figma Design**: `./assets/design.fig`
 - **Preview Image**: `./assets/preview.png`
+- **NextJS Application**: `./assets/people-app.zip` - Unfinished NextJS project (see Implementation Options above)

 ## API Documentation